Information for Managers and Department Heads

 - There are three types of Work/Safety plans.
 Managers and Department Heads are required to submit a plan to reopen their office, department or unit by submitting an Administrative/Non-Academic/Non-Research Work/Safety Plan.
 Department Chairs and other leaders of academic units should submit their Work/Safety Plan using the Academic Work/Safety Plan option.
 Faculty members who are responsible for physical spaces used for research purposes should select the Research Work/Safety Plan option. ( Related: Memorandum for Campus Leaders - Guidance for Resuming Campus Operations from President Wilson).

-The fall plan is continually evolving, and some of our planning may change as new information becomes available.
+The semester plan is continually evolving, and some of our planning may change as new information becomes available.
 We recommend that you return to this website often, in the event that pertinent updates have been communicated.

 Training for Faculty and Staff